raideno/convex-stripe/packages/docs/index.md

 ### `subscribe` Function

 Creates a Stripe Subscription Checkout session for a given entity.
+Will call [`stripe.checkout.sessions.create`](https://docs.stripe.com/api/checkout/sessions/create) under the hood, the same parameters can be passed.

 ```ts
 import { v } from "convex/values";